Irina: The Vampire Cosmonaut: Plot

 With the conclusion of World War II in 1945, the world is divided between two major superpowers: the Union of Zirnitra Socialist Republics [UZSR, the Zirnitra Union] (based on the Soviet Union) in the east and the United Kingdom of Arnack [UK] (based on the United States) in the west.
 With their borders set on earth, both superpowers look to space as the next frontier for expansion, sparking a space race.
-However, the Zirnitra Union has a trump card in the form of Irina Luminesk, a vampire who they hope to use as a test subject to spearhead research into achieving the first human spaceflight.
+However, the Zirnitra Union has a trump card in the form of Irina Luminesk, a vampire whom they hope to use as a test subject to spearhead research into achieving the first human spaceflight.
 In order to ensure her training goes smoothly, the young cosmonaut candidate Lev Leps is assigned to be her handler.
 While he is instructed to treat Irina as nothing more than a test subject, Lev cannot help but be fascinated with the young vampire girl.